Efficient Optimization of Hierarchical Identifiers for Generative Recommendation: Experimental setup

 \subsubsection{Yelp}

-Yelp contains user–business interactions and reviews.\footnote{\url{https://business.yelp.com/data/resources/open-dataset/}} We use the standard train, validation, and test splits provided in the LightGCN repository \cite{10.1145/3397271.3401063}.
+Yelp contains user-business interactions and reviews.\footnote{\url{https://business.yelp.com/data/resources/open-dataset/}} We use the standard train, validation, and test splits provided in the LightGCN repository \cite{10.1145/3397271.3401063}.
 This setup was verified with the SEATER authors to align with their original preprocessing.